tbs-ualberta/TBS-Image-Processing-and-Control/image_processing/README.md

 3. Open a remote folder by clicking the Explorer icon on the sidebar and selecting "Open Folder", then browsing to the desired folder on the Jetson.

 # Docker
 This project can be built inside of a Docker container using the included Dockerfile.
 This Dockerfile builds off an image created by Dustin Franklin and documented in [this](https://github.com/dusty-nv/jetson-containers) repository.
+To build the Dockerfile on x86 architecture, [this](https://www.stereolabs.com/docs/docker/building-arm-container-on-x86) guide is helpful.